-In this workshop, we examine the current systemic and cultural treatment of marginalized bodies, the historical treatment of marginalized bodies, how weight stigma affects opportunities and access for fat people, intersectionality, how capitalism plays a key role in body shame, and how we might imagine a new world for all marginalized bodies.
+In this workshop, we examine the current systemic and cultural treatment of marginalized bodies, the historical treatment of marginalized bodies, how weight stigma affects opportunities and access for fat people, how fatness is a mechanism of white supremacy, how capitalism plays a key role in body shame, how intersectionality is essential to this work, and how we might imagine a new world for all marginalized bodies.
 We begin with an external lens initially, because it’s important to see how oppressive systems manipulate us to be consumed with our own perceived failure–ultimately, none of us should need a workshop like this, and yet, so many of us do.
-That alone should be a red flag that the systems we adhere to are not working!
+That alone should be a red flag that the systems we are subjected to are not working!

 What if I have don't have any negative body issues?

 First of all: BABE!
 WE STAN!
 YES BODY LOVE!
 YES RADICAL SELF LOVE!

 This workshop is geared more toward folks who will be learning new tools, rather than seasoned self love pros, but sometimes a refresher can be helpful!

 I would have loved to attend this when I was in high school, it might have saved me from some really harmful behaviors.

 We have had a few parents actually enroll with their teens which I find is often the ideal situation, because the anti-diet language and approach is still considered fairly radical, and teens struggling with body image need all the support they can get.
 Although I cuss occasionally, I really don’t discuss sex or adult topics within the class—however, during the discussion days, participants do talk in their own groups unmoderated.
 Additionally, the facebook group is not heavily monitored either, and adult topics may occasionally pop up.

 Both of these things are easy to opt out of!